Non-Combustible Construction

 How Some Homes Survived the LA Fires

-As we continue to watch the tragedy unfold in Los Angeles and Southern California, with over 12,000 homes lost and over 75 people’s lives’ lost, how have some homes survived while so many have been reduced to ash and rubble?
+As watched the tragedy unfold in Los Angeles and Southern California, with over 12,000 homes lost and over 75 people’s lives’ lost, how have some homes survived while so many have been reduced to ash and rubble?
 Several fire-resistant design strategies left some structures standing in devastated areas.
 These resilient structures could provide the basis of revamped design strategies to rebuild neighborhoods laid waste by the disaster.

 House survived Palisades Fire; Credit: CBS News